Bispingen

-Bispingen is a municipality in the Heidekreis district of Lower Saxony, Germany.
+Bispingen (Low German: Bissen) is a municipality in the Heidekreis district of Lower Saxony, Germany.
 It is a popular tourist destination with several holiday/theme parks.
 Its territory also includes the nature preserve of the Lüneburg Heath around the Wilseder Berg.

 Geography

 Location

 Bispingen is located on the River Luhe and is approximately 15 km northeast of Soltau, or 50 km south of Hamburg.
 Bispingen lies near interchange 43 of the A 7 motorway.